REGION: Southern Patagonia

 We will enjoy a traditional lunch at Estancia Gaucha, whose noteworthy ingredients are: Patagonian lamb barbeque (vegetarian option must be ordered upon reservation); Potatoes; Salad; Bread; 1 glass of white or red wine or juice and Dessert.

-Day 4: Check Out of Puerto Natales Hotel; Visit Ottway Penguins; Transfer to Punta Arenas Hotel
+Day 4: Check Out of Puerto Natales Hotel – Punta Arenas City Tour – Hotel

-Breakfast at hotel and check out.
-Pick up from your hotel and drive to Punta Arenas Airport.
-(If flight time allows, Pt.
-Arenas City Tour can be added.)
-Private transfer with your English tour guide.
-Flight to Santiago or elsewhere.
+At afternoon, pick up from your hotel and drive to Punta Arenas airport.
+Flight to Santiago airport.
 End of our services for this program.

-INCLUDED: Professional local tour guide (with First Aid Accreditation and mobile phone), and private transportation with seat insurance.
+INCLUDED: Professional local tour guide (with First Aid Accreditation), Excursions mentioned in the travel program, entrance fee at National Parks and private transportation with seat insurance.

 NOT INCLUDED: Travel insurance, personal equipment, lunch, tips or anything not listed in the program.